karlovskiy/filteria/README.md

 # filteria
-Filter API to hibernate criteria
+Filtering and sorting API for hibernate criteria